Strathearn distillery: Products

 The author Charles Maclean states that the distillery has probably the longest fermentation time of any distillery at 96 hours.
 The first whisky was released in 2017.

 The distillery also produces gin.
-These include a Classic gin, a Citrus gin, a Heather Rose gin and an Oaked Highland gin.
+Originally, these included a Classic gin, a Citrus gin, a Heather Rose gin and an Oaked Highland gin.
+The brand names Strathearn Gin and Heather Rose Gin remained under ownership of the previous directors when Douglas Laing acquired the distillery and malt.

+In 2025, Douglas Laing began production of their own Teasmith gin at Strathearn.
+The gin is flavoured by steeping the spirit with Sri Lankan tea leaves.

 The distillery also blends honey for a honey based whisky.